-Core values are usually ingrained within people as they grow up.
-They come out of experiences through life.
+Core values are usually ingrained in people as they grow up.
+They are born out of experiences through life.
 It is important to understand your co-founder’s values and principles.

 If you have conflicting views on major principles, it is probably going to be tough to align your goals, systems, and working culture.

-The ideal co-founder is someone as passionate as you are (or even more than you are) about the idea and problems you are solving in the society through your company.
+The ideal co-founder should be as passionate as you are (or even more passionate than you) about the idea and problems you are solving in society through your company.

 Obviously, you are an entrepreneur at heart if you have decided to come up with a startup geared towards solving a particular problem.

-The thing about entrepreneurs is that they take costly but calculated risks.
-That adventurous aspect always wants to be channelled at something.
+Entrepreneurs take costly but calculated risks.
+That adventurous spirit needs to be channeled into something productive.
 Entrepreneurs are willing to grind very hard to build a company from nothing.
-They are intelligent, and brilliant problem solvers.
+They are intelligent and brilliant problem solvers.

-All these aspects need to exist in your co-founder.
+You need all these traits in a co-founder.
 This is the spirit of entrepreneurship, and a co-founder who has this will push you to do better every time.

-However, don’t dream too fast, be logical and realise that the world we live in has many aspects that slow you down to getting those dreams.
+However, don’t dream too fast.
+Rather, you should be logical and realize that the world we live in has many obstacles that slow you down on the way to achieving those dreams.
 Look at every factor in play.

-Getting a co-founder who is realistic and makes rational decisions after giving thought of consequences will allow you both to spend wisely and grow gradually.
-Set realistic and logical goals, stay patient until you get there.
+Getting a co-founder who is realistic and makes rational decisions after thinking of the consequences will allow you both to spend wisely and grow gradually.
+Set realistic and logical goals, and stay patient until you get there.

 Ambition is very good motivation.
 At the very least, it is what keeps you going when you doubt your passion.
 However, ambition without dedication to get there is pointless.

 Dedication is the only way you get something out of your passion and get closer to your ambitions.
-A co-founder should be ambitious and understanding that it takes dedication to achieve ambition.
+A co-founder should acknowledge that it takes dedication to grow a successful business.

-When you are away from the company at any point, having a co-founder you can entrust the business with while you are away will give you peace of mind.
+When you are away from the company at any point, having a co-founder you can entrust the business to while you are away will give you peace of mind.

-This co-founder will carry out your tasks and responsibilities without any kind of dishonesty, and that is key to a startup’s success.
+Having a co-founder who can carry out your tasks and responsibilities with integrity is crucial to a startup’s success.

 When you have a varied skill set in your company, it benefits the startup because you don’t have to hire for every other task.

-A co-founder should have the skills that you don’t.
-Find out the things you are poor at doing in your company and get a co-founder who compensates for your shortcoming.
+A co-founder should have the skills that you don’t have.
+Think of the aspects of running a business that you find challenging and get a co-founder who compensates for your shortcomings.

-An understanding co-founder will be ready to listen to customers and comprehend their concerns.
-Also, they will understand when you change the focus of a certain goal.
-Conversations between you and the co-founder will be a lot smoother if you can both understand each other’s points of view.
+An understanding co-founder will be ready to listen to customers and take the time to understand their concerns.
+They will also be patient when you have to change the focus of a certain goal.
+Conversations between you and the co-founder will go a lot smoother if you can both understand each other’s points of view.

-There is nothing as good as a co-founder who is humble to accept that sometimes they will be wrong and embrace suggested ways to make things right.
+There is nothing as good as a co-founder who is humble enough to accept that sometimes they are wrong and embrace suggestions for improvement.

-Sometimes as a founder you might make a wrong decision, you need a co-founder that always thinks independently.
+Sometimes as a founder you might make the wrong decision, so you need a co-founder who thinks independently.
 When you both discuss decisions to take, the co-founder will open your eyes to a whole new way of approaching the problem at hand.

 With both your perspective and theirs, there is bound to be one that will act as a plan B in case the main course of action fails.

-Additionally, when you are away from the company and a decision needs to be made, the co-founder as an independent thinker must be able to make the best decision for the company without being influenced by external sources.
+Additionally, when you are away from the company and a decision needs to be made, your co-founder must be able to make the best decision for the company without being influenced by external sources.

 A co-founder should be a team player.
-They should motivate the team or work peacefully with the team.
-They are an example to the team at every single point.
-They should know how to lead discussions, work, etc., as well as roll-up their sleeves and work with the team too.
+They should motivate the team or work peacefully with the team, they are a good example to the team at every single point.
+They should know how to lead discussions, as well as roll up their sleeves and work with the team too.

 Most partnerships fail due to miscommunication.
-It is important that a co-founder communicates with you in case of anything.
-When they will not make it for a meeting they should communicate early so that you can plan otherwise.
-When they are going through a difficult time that’s affecting their work you should know too.
+It is important that a co-founder communicates effectively with you.
+When they cannot make it for a meeting, they should communicate early so that you can make alternative plans.
+When they are going through a difficult time that’s affecting their work, you should know too.
 As they deal with clients and the team, communication will be very critical for growth.

-Disagreements are bound to happen through your partnership.
+Disagreements are bound to happen in your partnership.
 Most conflicts usually end in compromise for both parties.
-When the co-founder is okay with conflict it means that they know conflict encourages growth and change in perceptions, knowledge, systems and ideals.
+A co-founder who is okay with conflict knows that conflict encourages growth.

 A co-founder who understands their strengths and weaknesses is someone who knows themselves.
-Talking about the strengths and weaknesses of each other fosters trust and acts as a good foundation for a relationship bound to grow.
+Talking about each other’s strengths and weaknesses fosters trust and creates a good foundation for a complementary business relationship.

-After talking to your co-founder, you should feel motivated.
-Not discouraged.
-When challenges come and try to kill the passion, talking to one another will be the only source of motivation.
+Talking to your co-founder should leave you feeling motivated, not discouraged.
+When challenges come and try to kill your passion, motivating one another may be the only way to get through it.

-Have I left anything out?
-Let me know by tweeting us at @thepressfarm.
+Have we left anything out?
+Let us know by tweeting us at @pressfarmpr.